manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 2021/12/14 15:26:15 Student with StudentID:3 has been processed
 ```

-* What's happen when Tom don't have permission to ack messages?
+* What's happen when Tom doesn't have permission to ack messages?
 Let's test.
 We will remove `$JS.ACK.student.>` in user
 Tom.
 Then restart NATS server.
 As expected, Tom doesn't have permission to ack messages

 The logs in consumer will look like that.